Pop up mix White

 7. Medium simmer times will vary slightly depending on size of bait you have rolled.
 We recommend 1.5 to 2.5 minutes, depending on size and quantity.
 Adding too many baits in one go may reduce the temperature of the boiling water, as a general guide around 20-30 baits will suffice in one go.

-8. Once baits have been boiled, place on an absorbent towel or paper and allow to dry & cool.
+8. Once baits have been boiled, place on an absorbent towel / paper or drying rack and allow to dry & cool.

 9. Importantly, it depends on time of year as to how long your drying/airing times will be, winter times tend to take longer than during summer.
-Allow baits to dry thoroughly on a drying rack in a dry environment for approx 2 days in summer time and around 3-4 days in winter time, depending on temperature, humidity and ventilation.
+Allow baits to dry thoroughly on a drying rack in a dry environment for approx 1 - 2 days in summer time and around 3-4 days in winter time, depending on temperature, humidity and ventilation.
+Never dry in sunlight.